Skip to main content

 Don’t

-• Publicly disclose the vulnerability before a fix is deployed.
+• Publicly disclose the vulnerability before a fix is deployed (public disclosure of an unpatched bug in an embargoed bounty is prohibited).

-• Attempt social engineering against Raydium team members.
+• Attempt phishing or other social engineering against Raydium team members or users.

 Response timeline

-For critical findings, the fix track accelerates: the team convenes the 3/4 multisig immediately, drafts a fix, submits for review, queues the timelocked deploy.
-You can expect updates every 24 hours during a critical response.
+For critical findings, the fix track accelerates: the team convenes the multisig, drafts a fix, submits for review, and queues the timelocked deploy.

 What not to disclose publicly